24 min read

 Actionable steps:

-- Be transparent about costs: Display all costs (shipping, taxes) upfront, before the user reaches the final checkout stage.
+- Be transparent about costs: Display all costs, including shipping and taxes, upfront, before the user reaches the final checkout stage.
 Unexpected fees are a top reason for abandonment.

-- Enable guest checkout: Don't force users to create an account before purchasing.
+- Enable guest checkout: Do not force users to create an account before purchasing.
 Offer a guest checkout option.

 - Implement exit-intent pop-ups: When a user shows signs of leaving, trigger a pop-up offering a small discount, free shipping, or a reminder of their cart.